All cardboard boxes are 100% recyclable, no matter what their condition. However, some specific rules and preparation are required for recycling.

 - Paperboard is used to make things like cereal boxes, shoe boxes, juice containers, and milk cartons

-- Corrugated cardboard is stronger, thicker and more durable with an extra layer of wavy fiber in between each sheet.
+- Corrugated cardboard is more robust, thicker, and durable, with an extra layer of wavy fiber between each sheet.

 - Corrugated cardboard consists of multiple layers of heavy paper.